-Kaylee is the 2018 Pat Johnson recipient and the seventh student to be honored with the Pat Johnson Award.
+Natalie is the 2023 Pat Johnson recipient and the 12th student to be honored with the Pat Johnson Award.

+Cason is the 2014 Pat Johnson Award recipient.
 In high school, Cason was an athlete and achieved outstanding academic performance.
-He is pursuing a degree in biology with hopes of eventually becoming a neurosurgeon.
+He pursued a degree in biology with hopes of eventually becoming a neurosurgeon.
 When a family member passed away from a brain tumor it provided Cason with inspiration to enter the medical field in order to help others.

 “The financial assistance the Foundation’s generosity has granted me will have a huge impact in assisting the funding of my education.
 Thanks to you, I am one step closer to achieving my ultimate goal.
 Your kind consideration and confidence shown in me inspires me to continue to “pay it forward” by helping others and giving back to the community.
 I hope and anticipate one day being able to support students to achieve their goals just as you are doing for me today.” ~ Cason

 Travis is the 2013 Pat Johnson Award recipient.
 His ambition is to become a physician.
 He started this education at St. Cloud Technical & Community College and transferred to complete a degree in the field of medicine.